Cuevman81/PM25_AQI_12ug_9ug_Comparison/README.md

 To get years and appropriate state that you want.

+Note, in this code example, the data being pulled is from the T640(x) and T640(s) with parameter code 88101 which is NAAQS designation.
+If running T640's for AQI puroses only, parameter code 88502 or something different, just change in R code.

 2023 Comparison of PM25 AQI Moderate Days with both 12ug and 9ug
 ![image](https://github.com/Cuevman81/PM25_AQI_12ug_9ug_Comparison/assets/80535587/5b782e82-7b92-486f-8e8f-b2398c8c123c)